 Here at Ionic, we understand that GDPR compliance will require a complex interplay of people (training, organization), processes (manual and automated), and technology.
 Simply understanding the impacts will take time.
 However, we also believe that implementing technical controls should begin now.
 GDPR does not mandate encryption, but identifies it as a means to reduce fines, and avoid or limit breach notifications.

 Persistent, data-centric encryption combined with dynamic access control and reporting is a great first step for companies looking to meet deadlines and start their GDPR journey.
 It provides immediate business value by way of risk reduction and demonstrates clear progress towards compliance.

 It’s important to note that any short-term solution must also support GDPR‘s overarching goals and long-term objectives.
-Ionic’s data protection platform uniquely offers the breadth of capabilities, flexibility of deployment, and depth of features to satisfy the most demanding components of GDPR’s mandates – protecting data regardless of repository, device, or location.
+Machina’s data protection engine uniquely offers the breadth of capabilities, flexibility of deployment, and depth of features to satisfy the most demanding components of GDPR’s mandates – protecting data regardless of repository, device, or location.

-We believe the real focus should be about the journey towards Privacy and Data Protection as a way of doing business, especially for highly-regulated financial services firms that handle sensitive personal data, and Ionic can play a big part in transforming your business processes.
+We believe the real focus should be about the journey towards privacy and data protection as a way of doing business, especially for highly-regulated financial services firms that handle sensitive personal data, and Machina can play a big part in transforming your business processes.

-Ionic provides four starter kits across the most common data usage vectors to get started with GDPR compliance: secure files and folders, cloud storage, cloud applications, and end-to-end encryption for custom or internal applications.
+We provide starter kits across the most common data usage vectors to get started with GDPR compliance.

 Engage with us to find out how Ionic’s scalable and persistent encryption will enable your organization to protect not just data—belonging to you, your customers, your partners—but also your company’s reputation and bottom line.